Hjorthmedh/RGCmorphology/ms/intro.md

 magnitudes and distributions of key features.
 This discrepancy prevented us from further comparing the two datasets together.

-Finally, in this work we have predicted RGC identify based solely upon the morphological features of the soma and dendrites; further predictive information could be obtained by examining the destination brain region for axons.
+Finally, in this work we have predicted RGC identity based solely upon the morphological features of the soma and dendrites; further predictive information could be obtained by examining the destination brain region for axons.
 Our earlier work has identified targets of the